 |This article is only a stub.
 You can help PrimeWiki by expanding it.|

-For a number years (up to the Sept.
+For a number of years (starting from v19.0 of Prime95 (Oct.
+1999) up to Sept.
 2008) GIMPS / PrimeNet limited the range of exponents that were available for assignment/testing to a maximum of ~79.3 million.
 This seemingly odd number is derived from the fact that it is the largest to practically test using an FFT size of 4096K.
 The size limit of the FFT used came about because of limitations of the computer systems that Prime95 was designed to run on.